 The point for you is: As you think about your business next year and how you will motivate your team to higher levels, what are you planning to do differently to change the momentum?

-If you achieved all of your goals in 2018, you might be thinking, ‘how do we push this even higher’.
+If you achieved all of your goals last year, you might be thinking, ‘how do we push this even higher’.
 What are the best areas to focus on?
 What is the next best opportunity?

 “Execution is about the discipline of getting things done.”